Wild Mongolia

 🚐🏔️🥾🏕️

-We swap one weird landscape for another.
-Khorgo is a dormant volcano whose lava once dammed a river to create Terkhiin Tsagaan Nuur — a lake nobody expected, sitting in basalt.
-Crater rim walk at sunset, then camp by the lake.
+We leave Chuka's around midday and point east.
+Khorgo is a dormant volcano whose lava once dammed a river to create Terkhiin Tsagaan Nuur — a lake nobody expected, sitting in black basalt.
+Crater rim walk at sunset, then camp on the lakeshore.

 🚐♨️✨